December 11, 2017

 Encouraged by the Griffith University Griffith Centre for Coastal Management, Gold Coast volunteer group Ocean Connect also took up the challenge of water quality monitoring.

 The group expanded its established program of monitoring at Gold Coast mangrove ecosystems to collect water samples upstream and downstream of the Elanora wastewater discharge, and at a control site.
+These discharges occurred historically but with upgrades over several decades rarely occur except in extreme weather events such as Ex Tropical Cyclone Debbie.

 Total phosphorus levels at all three sites were above levels expected for a pristine environment.
 This coincided with an observed increase in algae growth on mangroves near the discharge site, which is often suggestive of higher than normal nutrient levels.